-And I’ve seen him, my youngest son, four years old, eyeing the gate from time to time…looking for the greener grass.
+But I had seen him, our littlest boy, eyeing the gate from time to time…looking for the proverbial greener grass.

 What would happen if he chose to leave the security and protection of our fenced backyard for the greener grass?
 Perhaps nothing, at first.

-In fact, we may not even catch him doing it.
+In fact, we may not even catch him doing it right away.

-Escaping negative consequences, he would likely decide to slip out unnoticed again….and again… and yet again… until one time, he happens to find himself suddenly facing grave danger.
+Escaping negative consequences, he would likely decide to slip out unnoticed again….and again… and yet again… until one time, he ventures far enough to find himself suddenly facing grave danger.

 And like disobedient Peter Rabbit suddenly face-to-face with the Gardener, he quickly understands the reason behind the boundary, the one he crossed without permission, the one meant to protect him, not to ruin his fun.

 *This post has a new home!
 Follow this link to read the rest. 🙂